On a one day trip to kodaikanal and feeling rushed? Read on…

 Even if you are in Koidakanal for 2 days make sure to include Berijam lake to your list of sightseeing places in kodaikanal.

-If you are looking for best tourist places around kodaikanal, add Kurinjiandavar temple to your 2 days in Kodaikanal itinerary.
+If you are looking for best tourist places around kodaikanal, add Kurinjiandavar temple to your Kodaikanal itinerary.
+According to many, this ancient Hindu temple is one of the best places to Visit in Kodaikanal.

 Bear Shola falls